developer-onizuka/BigTable/README.md

 | Time buckets | - You'll see better performance.
 For example, if you store 100 measurements, Bigtable writes and reads those measurements faster if they are in one row than if they are in 100 rows. <br> - Data stored in this way is compressed more efficiently than data in tall, narrow tables. <br>| Time-bucket schema design patterns are more complicated than single-timestamp patterns and can take more time and effort to develop. |
 | Single-timestamp rows | | |

+# 2. Time buckets
-# 2. Adding new columns for new events
+# 2-1.
+Adding new columns for new events
 Treat column qualifiers as data, so that you can save space by naming the column with a value.<br>
 As an example, consider a table that stores data about friendships, in which each row represents a person and all their friendships.<br>
 Each column qualifier can be the name of a friend.
 Then the value for each column in that row can be the social circle the friend is in.
 In this example, rows might look like this:<br>